-The summary financial data for the fiscal years ended March 29, 2003, April 3, 2004 and April 2, 2005 have been derived from our historical consolidated financial statements audited by Ernst & Young LLP, independent registered public accounting firm.
-The summary financial data for the nine month periods ended January 1, 2005 and December 31, 2005 have been derived from our unaudited consolidated financial statements included elsewhere in this prospectus, which in our opinion contain all adjustments necessary for a fair presentation of the consolidated financial data.
-Results for interim periods are not necessarily indicative of results that may be expected for a full fiscal year.
+The summary financial data for the fiscal years ended March 29, 2003, April 3, 2004 and April 2, 2005 have been derived from our historical consolidated financial statements audited by Ernst & Young LLP, independent auditors.
 Historical results are not necessarily indicative of the results expected in the future.
-See "Use of Proceeds" and "Prospectus Summary-The Offering."

-You should read the data presented below together with, and qualified by reference to, "Selected Consolidated Historical Financial Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements included elsewhere in this prospectus.
+You should read the data presented below together with, and qualified by reference, to "Selected Consolidated Historical Financial Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements included elsewhere in this prospectus.